optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <!-- <img src="https://habrastorage.org/webt/nz/z9/6l/nzz96lrnme0kfnbe0fhcm8ktgvq.png"  style="zoom:50%;"/> -->

-In this case, it is clearly seen that the function argument list is syntactically part of the function call expression and is logically a set of parameters that is converted by the function call.
+In this case, it is clearly seen that the function argument list is syntactically part of the function call expression and is logically a set of parameters that is accepted by the function.

-Let's do a squinting test.
+Let's do a squint test.
 We will also disable syntax highlighting in order to exclude grouping by the color similarity factor, which we do not control:

 <img src="indent4_blurred.png"  style="width:720px;"/>